Last updated: March 24, 2023

 The Russians have embraced the banya experience as an important part of their lifestyle and culture.

 It’s no surprise that the banya is so popular in Russia, with large parts of the country having a very cold climate.
 A banya is a welcome relief from the cold temperatures, especially in the brutally cold winter months.

-Fortunately for the rest of us, traditional Russian banyas have been popping up in other parts of the world as well so we can all enjoy the physical and mental health benefits of this unique sauna experience.
+Fortunately for the rest of us, traditional Russian banyas have been popping up in other parts of the world also, so we can all enjoy the physical and mental health benefits of this unique sauna experience.